blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - The spatie package has a method on its `AggregateRoot` base class called `persistInTransaction()`, this creates a Laravel DB transaction around the storage of events.
-There's currently no way for the Repository to know about this transaction, so we aren't able to implement it for DynamoDb.
+There's currently no way for the Repository to know about this transaction, so we aren't able to implement it for DynamoDB.
 This is not used by the package internally, so you only need to be aware if you use this method yourself.

 ### Event Ids

 - This package generates its own 64bit `int` Ids for events.
 The Spatie package interfaces expect integer ids and the logic expects them to be incrementing.
-DynamoDb does not provide incrementing ids.
+DynamoDB does not provide incrementing ids.
 - The Ids consist of the current microsecond timestamp expressed as an integer plus 3 random digits appended to the end. approximating the incrementing behaviour that's expected for event order and the random digits increase collision resistance in the unlikely event that two are generated in the same microsecond.